 Take advantage of those FSA benefits – Your insurance may have a flexible spending account that may help you save money on health-related products and services.

 Become a member – Become a member of the spa and take advantage of savings by getting members-only discounts.
-Members can save anywhere between $20 and $100 on EACH session by becoming a member.
+Members can save anywhere between $20 and $100 on the EACH session by becoming a member.

-Visit less often – Unfortunately, if you can’t or already taken advantage of the options above you may have to visit less often that you need.
+Visit less often – Unfortunately, if you can’t or already taken advantage of the options above you may have to visit less often than you need.
 That just means you need to take advantage of your time wisely and focus more on your problem areas.
 If you can’t visit semi-weekly, or monthly consider a longer session time to help with lost time.

 Seek deals on certificates and gift cards – You can save a lot of money by buying a discount on massage services from websites like Living Social and Groupon.
 Especially around the holidays and parental holidays, spas offer a discounted rate for their services to increase business.

 Do your research! – Before you step a foot in any place read up about the doctor, or place by reading online reviews.
 Read reviews by different people, around different time frames to get the best feel; and read more than 2!
 Some people may be impartial in their review, or just downright mean because of one just one, single experience.
 If you can read more into that user’s profile, you can gather a lot about a person by the type of reviews they write.
 There are just some people who are out there to write bad reviews even if they never been there.
-A clear sign is writing a review for a place they don’t even live; sometimes people do write a review while they are a vacation.
+A clear sign is writing a review for a place they don’t even live; sometimes people do write a review while they are vacation.

 Don’t forget to visit beforehand, sometimes you can get a feel about a place by the atmosphere of the facility.
 If you don’t feel comfortable when you walk in, chances are you won’t when you’re there for your service.
 Also, check into their license, make sure your therapist and facility are legally licensed.
-Going to facility or person who’s not can be hazardous to your body as they don’t know what they are doing and improperly massaging your muscles can be dangerous.
+Going to a facility or person who’s not can be hazardous to your body as they don’t know what they are doing and improperly massaging your muscles can be dangerous.
 A good and real massage won’t be painful.

 Hi there!
 I’m Jacqueline Diaz, the voice behind Mayhem & Motherhood and the mother of five wonderful children.
 I enjoy sharing my passion and knowledge about a wide variety of topics such as home management, crafts, to parenting and beyond.
 I am passionate to help you achieve even a little bit of sanity in the chaos we call life.